mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 <!-- NOTE
 AT's relationship with affordances more here [@ba_erentsen_activity_2002; @] -->

+Other researchers have found the the scope and focus of affordances important to clarify [@wolff-piggott_activity_2016-1].
+Focus particularly in terms of who the affordance is for.

 Affordances have been misused, assigned magical properties, including agency of themselves [SUPPORT].

+This study follows socio-cultural take that while objects have a forma of agency, affordances are not magic and become interesting to educators as part of activity stemming from human-initiated activity.

 Nardi and colleagues give an overview regrounding Gibson's concept of affordences as acition posibilities in line with activity theory concepts of mediated action [@kaptelinin_affordances_2012].
 Their focus is primarily on individual action.

+While there is a The wealth of HCI literature in line with activity which discusses and applies concetps of affordances, the focus is often on the individual rather than on collective action [@kaptelinin_affordances_2012].

 However, affordances are originally conceived of as part of activity, not separated from it [@ba_erentsen_activity_2002].

 NOTE - more on affordances here from Nardi